-Thinkful is a bootcamp with courses meant to teach participants the skills they need to become a full stack engineer, data scientist, or product designer.
-They offer 2 types of programs for software engineering and data science – immersion, which is 50-60 hours a week, and flexible, which is 20-30 hours per week.
+Thinkful is a bootcamp with courses in full stack engineering, data science, and product design.
+They offer 2 types of programs for software engineering and data science.
+The first is immersion, which is 50-60 hours a week.
+The second is flexible, which is 20-30 hours per week.
 For product design, there is only the flexible option.

-Each course provides its participants with a written curriculum and then gives them the opportunity to meet with their program managers and mentor to discuss what they read and work through the problems.
+Each course provides its participants with a written curriculum.
+Then, they meet with their program managers and mentor to discuss and work through the problems.
 They do not have informational videos or live lectures.

 Who is Thinkful for?

-The audience for Thinkful is people who are interested in a career change into software engineering, data science, or product design and do not have a background in the subject.
-It has also been noted in reviews that visual and auditory learners might have trouble in the program because participants must learn by reading or they have to find videos on their own.
+People who are interested in a career in software engineering, data science, or product design could benefit from Thinkful.
+It has also been noted in reviews that visual and auditory learners might have trouble in the program because participants must learn by reading.

 What does Thinkful cost?
 How much work is involved?

 There are a lot of different payment options for Thinkful.
 The immersion programs offer an income share agreement of 15% of the participant’s income for 3 years.
-Participants can also choose to pay via loan, with the total coming out to $19,795, through monthly payments of $3,250 with the total coming out to $17,600, or $16,000 upfront.
-The data science immersion program is more expensive – $20,000 for month-to-month or $18,500 upfront.
+Participants can also choose to pay via loan.
+If they do this, the total is $19,795.
+They can also pay $3,250 monthly, to total $17,600.
+The data science immersion program is more expensive.
+It is $20,000 for month-to-month or $18,500 upfront.

 Ratings and reviews